Some error has occured.

 This tutorial, What are Blend Modes in Photoshop, is dedicated to showing you the power of blend modes in Photoshop.

 The good part of blend mode is its vastness, and the sadly the bad part of it is also its vastness.
 With its vastness, you need a good amount of time to master it.
 In our busy world, it’s difficult for every one of us to dedicate a good amount of time to learn something, but time invested in something good will always get you a nice result.
 The same goes here.
 Blend modes are like leg-fingers of Photoshop; not so useful because we can live without that, but extremely important as they provide balance to our body.

 Blend mode is basically the behavior of pixels that is based on the behavior of the pixels presents in the below layer.
 Too much technical?
 You’ll understand it when I start to explain in blend mode one by one.
 Till then, ignore the above definition.
 But make sure you read it again as soon as you’re done with this chapter.

 You must be wondering now “where the hell blend mode is located in layer panel?”, “I don’t see anything as blend mode”, the thing is that it’s kind of hidden, and it’s kind of not.
 For a first time user, it will be a little difficult to find the blend mode as Adobe did not give any title like Blend Mode.
 In fig. 6.1, you can see the location of Blend Mode.
 In that drop-down list, you’ll find all 26 blend modes listed there.

 Now if I change the blend mode to Dissolve, just see the change.
-Now the edges are random distribution of dots of same color.
-To sum up, Dissolve blend mode edits each pixel to make the result color.
+Now the edges are a random distribution of dots of the same color.
+To sum up, Dissolve blend mode edits each pixel to make the resulting color.
 However, the resultant color is a random replacement of the pixels that depends on the opacity at any pixel location.

 Now the fun begins.
 Above two modes were boring, and you probably will never use Dissolve.